S-Plan: Significance of the S-Plan

 Reflecting in the 1960s, O'Donovan assessed the results of the campaign even more critically:

 "It brought nothing but harm to Ireland and the IRA."

-M.L.R Smith writing in "Fighting for Ireland?
-The military strategy of the Irish Republican movement", argued that the S-Plan campaign:
+M.L.R Smith writing in Fighting for Ireland?
+The military strategy of the Irish Republican movement, argued that the S-Plan campaign:

 "..can be seen not as a serious attempt to advance the nationalist cause, but as a sign of the movement reverting to type, as a vehicle for preserving the doctrinal purity of the republican vision.
 The bombing campaign underscored that a 'militarist caste' was exactly what the IRA had become."

 The main outcome of the campaign was the Prevention of Violence Act in Britain, which remained in force until 1954.
-The Bill gave the UKs Home Secretary powers to exclude and deport persons who were suspected of being connected with the IRA, or to make them register with the police.
+The Bill gave the UK's Home Secretary powers to exclude and deport persons who were suspected of being connected with the IRA, or to make them register with the police.
 Special checks were imposed on Irish workers in arms factories and military facilities.
 In all, 119 people were deported to Ireland and dozens more were registered with the police or were prevented from entering Britain.
 Between 1940 and 1946 almost one thousand IRA members were interned or jailed in the Southern Irish State.
-Six men were executed, three died on hunger strike and several were killed in gun battles.
+Six men were executed, three died on hunger strike, several were killed in gun battles.
 Allowed to expire in 1953 and repealed in 1973, it was reintroduced in 1974 as the Prevention of Terrorism (Temporary Provisions) Act to combat the successor to the S-Plan: Provisional IRA attacks on British soil.
+At least one prisoner died of abusive treatment (on 7 July 1942 IRA Volunteer Terrence Perry, aged 23 of Belfast, who had been active in the S-Plan died in Parkhurst Prison on the Isle of Wright).